Invalid Just Cause Clause Cannot be Severed from Whole Termination Clauseachkarlaw-admin

 The Plaintiff appealed.

-Ontario Court of Appeal Decision Sets Aside Lower Court Decision:
+Ontario Court of Appeal Decision Sets Aside Lower Court Decision

 The Ontario Court of Appeal held that the motion judge erred in law in interpreting the employment contract.
 Essentially, termination clauses cannot be read separately, no matter how they are laid out.
-An employment agreement must be interpreted as a whole and not piece by piece.
+An employment contract must be interpreted as a whole and not piece by piece.

 As the for-cause and the with-notice termination clauses must be understood together, the severability clause cannot apply to sever the offending portion of the termination clauses.